OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-13.md

 ## 2 Samuel 13:29

-And the servants of Absalom did to Amnon just as Absalom had commanded.
+And the servants of Absalom acted upon his command concerning Amnon.
 Then all the king’s sons got up and each mounted his mule and fled.

 ---

 ## 2 Samuel 13:30

-Now it was while they were on the way that the report came to David, saying,
+While they were on the way, a report reached David, saying,
 “Absalom has struck and killed all the king’s sons, and not one of them is left!”

 ## 2 Samuel 13:31

 Then the king stood up, tore his clothes, and lay on the ground;
-and all his servants were standing by with clothes torn.
+and all his servants were standing by with their clothes torn.

 ## 2 Samuel 13:32

 But Jonadab, the son of Shimeah, David’s brother, responded,
 “Do not let my lord assume that they have put to death all the young men, the king’s sons;
-for only Amnon is dead, because Absalom has planned this since the day he violated his sister Tamar.
+for only Amnon is dead, because Absalom has planned this since the day he wronged his sister Tamar.

 ## 2 Samuel 13:33